-How to Get Involved as a Non-Resident StudentThere are two spaces focussed on non-res students!
+How to Get Involved as a Non-Resident StudentThere are two spaces focused on non-res students!

 The NRAC Office